Quadream

-Quadream is an Israeli surveillance technology company.
-It was founded in 2014 by a group including two former NSO Group employees, Guy Geva and Nimrod Reznik.
-Its offices are in Ramat Gan.
+Quadream was an Israeli surveillance technology company.
+It prominently sold iPhone hacking tools, and was founded in 2014 by a group including two former NSO Group employees, Guy Geva, and Nimrod Reznik.
+Its offices were in Ramat Gan.
+The company is suspected to have shut down in April 2023.
+It is owned by a parent company in Cyprus.

 Quadream is believed to have developed "zero-click" exploit tools similar to those used by NSO Group.
 Its customers include the government of Saudi Arabia.
+In at least 10 countries and continents North America and Europe, governments used tools developed by Quadream against journalists and opposition.